GeostatsGuy/GeostatsPy_Intro_Course/README.md

 This course provides an introduction to GeostatsPy, an open source Python package for Spatial / Subsurface Data Analytics and Geostatistics, with fundamental spatial data analytics concepts in lectures followed by interactive demonstrations/exercises and more complete example well-documented worklfows.

+**Before Attending the Course Please Install the Following**

+1. Anaconda 3.*
+2. GeostatsPy package

+For more details see below.

 I have included in this repository all of the course content:

 1. the lectures as PDFs in the [Lectures](https://github.com/GeostatsGuy/GeostatsPy_Intro_Course/tree/master/Lectures) folder